Gender inequality in South Korea: Wage gap

 In their 2001 article about gender differences in earnings among South Korean workers in 1988, Monk-Turner and Turner report that "all else equal, men earn from 33.6 percent to 46.9 percent more than women with comparable skills."
 In 2017, the OECD placed Korea in the last position of all OECD countries for gender pay gap, a position that has not improved since the OECD first published this ranking in 2000.
 The gender pay gap in Korea is 34.6%, while the OECD average is 13.1%.

 The gap has improved by 7% since 2000, though the rate of improvement has been slower than in other OECD countries.
 The Korean gender pay gap has been called "the worst... among the industrialized countries."
 Korea also ranked the lowest for the eighth year in a row on the Glass Ceiling Index published by The Economist in 2020.
-The Glass Ceiling Index was determined by the country's performance on ten indicators such as wage gap, labor force participation, representation in senior jobs, paid maternity leave, etc.
+The Glass Ceiling Index was determined by the country's performance on ten indicators such as wage gap, labor force participation, representation in senior jobs, paid maternity leave, etc. As of 2023, South Korean women earn $22,750 less than men based on 2021 purchasing power parity.
+As of 2025, the World Economic Forum ranks South Korea 94th out of 148 countries in wage inequality.

+Although gender inequality in South Korea’s job market is among the worst in the OECD, such wage gaps tend to be less prominent for earners in their 20s.